Azure Artifacts Upstream Sources

 Q: What are feed views?

-A: Views enable developers to only share a subset of package versions that have been tested and validated and excluding any packages that are still under development and/or did not meet the quality bar.
-See What are feed views for more details.
+A: Views allow developers to selectively share a subset of package versions that have been tested and validated, excluding any packages that are still under development or haven't met the quality criteria.
+For more information, see What are feed views.

 Q: I can't find the feed that I want to configure as an upstream source?